neptuo/com.neptuo/src/Neptuo.WebSite/App_Data/Blog/appveyor-vsix-feed.md

+> One of the motivations behing this post is [Mads Kristensen's tool for generating private feeds](https://devblogs.microsoft.com/visualstudio/create-a-private-gallery-for-self-hosted-visual-studio-extensions/).

 First of all, we need to update all VSIX manifests to match current CI build version.

 Add a script to be executed before build.